This post may contain affiliate links. Please read our disclosure policy.

 Let’s face it, one bad experience with frozen corn can ruin all frozen veggies for you for life.
 But when you know how to cook frozen vegetables the right way, it makes all the difference.
-Follow these tips and I’ll have you dancing down the freezer aisle in no time!
+Follow these tips and I’ll have you dancing down the freezer aisle at the supermarket in no time!

 While fresh vegetables are the optimal choice, they’re not always the most practical.
 They can be expensive, the quality can vary and your favorites might be seasonal and hard to find, especially right now.
 Plus if you rely on delivery services for your groceries, the quality of produce can vary immensely.

 Frozen is an excellent alternative, for a variety of reasons which may vary from family to family.

 - They’re Fast – Frozen can often be prepared quickly and with little effort, making them a great option when you’re strapped for time.
 Unlike my roasted vegetables recipe that takes nearly an hour, with frozen you’re done in half the time.

 - Year Round Availability – They are readily available all year round, unlike fresh veggies that are usually seasonal, like butternut squash and brussels sprouts.

 - Healthy – Vegetables are generally frozen at their peak and immediately after harvesting, so they retain most if not all of their nutrients.